MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 ---
 title: Import wizards in Azure portal
 titleSuffix: Azure AI Search
-description: Learn about the import wizards in the Azure portal used to create and load an index, and optionally invoke applied AI for vectorization, natural language processing, translation, OCR, and image analysis.
+description: Learn about the import wizards in the Azure portal used to create and load an index, and optionally invoke applied AI for vectorization, natural language processing, language translation, OCR, and image analysis. customer intent: As a developer, I want to use wizards for index creation so that I can query the content quickly.
 author: HeidiSteen
 manager: nitinme
 ms.author: heidist
 ms.service: azure-ai-search
 ms.custom:
-  - ignite-2023
-ms.topic: conceptual
+ms.topic: concept-article
 ms.date: 11/19/2024
 ---

-# Import wizards in Azure AI Search
+# Import data wizards in the Azure portal

-Azure AI Search has two import wizards that automate indexing and object definitions so that you can begin querying immediately.
+Azure AI Search has two import wizards that automate indexing and object creation so that you can begin querying immediately.
 If you're new to Azure AI Search, these wizards are one of the most powerful features at your disposal.
 With minimal effort, you can create an indexing or enrichment pipeline that exercises most of the functionality of Azure AI Search.

 The **Import data wizard** supports nonvector workflows.
 You can extract alphanumeric text from raw documents.
 You can also configure applied AI and built-in skills that infer structure and generate text searchable content from image files and unstructured data.